Janeweightman/Climate-Change-Impact-on-Agriculture-/README.md

 ![Textbox R-Squared](images/textboxrsquared.png)

-* Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).
-* How were data insights communicated to technical and non-technical audiences?
-* Explain how the dashboard was designed to communicate complex data insights to different audiences.

 ## Unfixed Bugs
 * Please mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation are not valid reasons to leave bugs unfixed.
 * Did you recognise gaps in your knowledge, and how did you address them?